 - Hidden Patterns of the Civil War

 - The History Engine: Tools for Collaborative Education and Research - this project employs traditional GIS technology.
-See this Academic Commons article for more info.
+See this explanation for more info.

 - Voting America: United States Politics, 1840-2008 - encourages users to think about US political history by using animated comparison